jaysongiroux/MDServe/README.md

   mdserve
 ```

 **Note:** Configuration changes require mounting the `/app/config` directory with your modified config files, or rebuilding the Docker image.
+If using git remote content, you don't need to mount the `/app/content` directory as it will be fetched from the remote repository.

 #### Docker Compose (recommended):